GeorgePapalazaridis/contact-form/README.md

     cd contact-form
     ```

+3. **Install Dependencies** (if any):
+    - Install `sass` globally to compile SCSS:

+    ```bash
+    npm install -g sass
+    ```

+4. **Compile SCSS**:
+    Watch SCSS files and compile them into CSS:

+    ```bash
+    sass --watch css/styles.scss css/styles.css
+    ```

-3. **Open the Project in a Browser**:
+5. **Open the Project in a Browser**:
-   Open the `index.html` file in your browser to view the form.
+    Use a local server or directly open `index.html` in your browser.

 ## 🛠️ How It Works

 1. **Real-Time Validation**:
-    - Each input field is validated on blur.
+    - Validates input fields on blur.
-    - Error messages are displayed below invalid fields.
+    - Displays custom error messages for invalid fields.
 2. **Form Submission**:
-    - On successful validation, a confirmation message appears.
+    - On successful validation, a confirmation message appears for 5 seconds.
 3. **Responsive Design**:
-    - CSS media queries ensure the form adapts to various screen sizes.
+    - SCSS media queries ensure the form adapts to various screen sizes.

 ## 📈 Future Enhancements